techthumb1/Image-Based-Diagnostic-Assistant/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 To contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.